-Cloud-based ERP software refers to enterprise resource planning tools and applications users access through the internet.
+Cloud-based ERP software refers to large business resource planning tools and applications users access through the internet.
 Unlike with desktop ERP, you can manage every area of your operations from anywhere.

 Advantages of cloud ERP